Thaeimos/terraform-init-envs/README.md

 ```

 ## TODO
-- Make the files created work correctly and automatically
 - Make it work with GCP
 - Complete utilities
 - Create global variables and links to each environment